Paver Installation Services in San Diego

 Geotextile Fiber – Recommended for Clay Conditions (optional)

 Prior to the base preparation, we recommend that a geotextile fiber is installed which will inhibit the native soils (your dirt) from mixing with the Class II Road Base, which will be installed next.
-One of the main reasons pavers undulate and fail later down the line is when you skip this step.
+One of the main reasons pavers undulate and fail later down the line is because this step is skipped.
 The fiber retains the integrity of the foundation and system and the foundation is vital to the longevity of the paver installation.

 We will prepare 6 inches of Class II Road Base for the vehicular areas and 4 inches for the pedestrian areas.
 Once the base has been set, we will hose the base down, and compact it until we reach a compaction level of 95%.
 At this point if the bob-cat drives over the prepared base, you will not see any tires mark, as it is literally hard as a rock, which is exactly what you want.